What is a backup storage device?

 Some enterprises opt to host internal private cloud storage using a proprietary network to back up data to locally managed servers.
 Others mix private cloud storage with internal private storage to build a hybrid cloud.
-However it's deployed, cloud backup storage is cited by experts as a key ingredient in an enterprise disaster recovery strategy.
+No matter how it's deployed, cloud backup storage is cited by experts as a key ingredient in an enterprise DR strategy.

 Varied backup storage media: Where do backups go?

-A NAS device might variously be called a NAS filer, storage server filer, SAN filer or a storage filer.
+A NAS device is also known as a NAS filer, storage server filer, SAN filer or a storage filer.
 These file servers come with massive HDD storage capacity and often are earmarked for archiving, backup and shared storage, particularly in midsize organizations or those seeking to decrease their reliance on tape.
 Scale-out NAS devices have features that enable them to be used as an archiving tool for unstructured data.

 A variant of physical NAS hardware is cloud NAS, which is commonly deployed for archive and backup.
 Cloud NAS overlaps with public cloud storage and operates in much the same way.
 The advantage of cloud NAS is data accessibility from any place and at any time, although access speed depends on the network's data transfer rate.

 Optical storage media refers to devices on which data is read or written by a laser for archival and backup storage.
-Types of optical storage devices include Blu-Ray disk, CDs and DVDs.
+Types of optical storage devices include Blu-ray Discs, CDs and DVDs.
 However, enterprise backup technology based on optical storage devices has lagged in the marketplace compared with other available backup media.